Who We Are

 Education: Associate’s Degree in Information Technology (IT)

-Colin currently works on web design and management for Letterpress Communications.
-He also volunteers at his local model railroad club.
-Colin joined the PAAC in 2016 to personally become an advocate for families and others living with Duchenne.
+Colin currently works as an IT specialist for Letterpress Communications.
+He joined the PAAC in 2016 to personally become an advocate for families and others living with Duchenne.
 He has been on multiple conference panels and has spoken at various PPMD community events.
 Colin strives to be a mentor and role model to parents of younger boys.
 In addition, he is a passionate advocate for Duchenne policy and research efforts.
 He has worked with multiple pharmaceutical companies (both in the US and internationally) to integrate the perspective of the adult community in their drug development and access programs.
 Colin is currently serving on a clinical trial advisory board with one of our industry partners.
 Colin lives at home with his parents, Diane and Alex, and spoiled dog Gigi.
-His younger sister Gwen attends boarding school.
+His younger sister Gwen attends Mount Holyoke College.

 Hobbies: Music, Traveling, Model Trains, Science and Technology, Advocacy, Sci-Fi